GoogleCloudPlatform/community/tutorials/write.md

     * Create a uniquely named `.md` file at the top level of the `tutorials` folder.
     * Create a new folder for your tutorial in the `tutorials` folder and create a `.md` file at the top level of that subfolder.

+1. Copy the contents of the [tutorial template](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/tutorial-template/index.md) into your new Markdown file.

+1. Replace the template content with your own tutorial content, following the instructions in the template.

 1. Commit your changes and open a [pull request](https://help.github.com/articles/using-pull-requests/).